viralshahlab/labwebsite/research/index.md

 # {% include icon.html icon="fa-solid fa-pencil" %}Publications

 Check out some of our research presentations and publications here.
-We are big fans of having our members at all levels gives talks, present posters, and produce scientific literature!
+We are big fans of having our members at all levels give talks, present posters, and produce scientific literature!

 Click [here](https://www.youtube.com/playlist?list=PLS-0_ATLgtJraww6TzpFyqgsD2UKpY_wL) to see our talks!